vmware-labs/attack-surface-framework/README.md

 Latest version of Kali Linux (tested on 64 bits) - https://kali.org/get-kali/

-Latest version of Subfinder installed, for instructions see https://github.com/projectdiscovery/subfinder

 16 GB of RAM at least

 1 TB HD - XFS filesystem recommended